Subgradient Regularized Multivariate Convex Regression at Scale: Active Set Type Algorithms

 Let $W \subseteq \Omega$ index a subset of the constraints in~\eqref{eqn:main-primal}; and consider the reduced primal:

 where, $\bm{A}_W$ (and $\B{B}_{W}$) denotes matrix $\M{A}$ (and $\M{B}$) restricted to rows indexed by $W$.

-In the rest of the paper, we will use $W$ as a subscript for vectors or matrices whose size changes with $W$, and use $W$ (or $[W]$) as superscript for vectors or matrices whose size does not change with $W$.
-When $W=\Omega$, the relaxed problem is the original problem, and we drop the use of $\Omega$ as subscript and/or superscript for notational convenience.
+{In the rest of the paper, we will use $W$ as a subscript for vectors or matrices whose size changes with $W$, and use $W$ (or $[W]$) as superscript for vectors or matrices whose size does not change with $W$.
+When $W=\Omega$, the relaxed problem is the original problem, and we drop the use of $\Omega$ as subscript and/or superscript for notational convenience.} \\ We consider solving the dual of~\eqref{eqn:relaxed-primal}. \Cref{prop:relaxed-dual-char} presents some of its properties. \begin{proposition} The Lagrangian dual of \eqref{eqn:relaxed-primal} is given by: